-This property is part of a two storey row house development known as Elmwood Townhomes.
-The project is located directly south of the Misercordia Hospital and south east of West Edmonton Mall.
+[4] This property is part of a two storey row house development known as Elmwood Townhomes.
+The project is located directly south of the Misercordia Hospital and SE of WEM.
 There are 200 units in the project in total.
-On the subject site there are 24 suites built in 1963 but with an effective age of 1975 applied by the Respondent municipality.
+On the subject site there are 100 suites built in 1963 but with an effective age of 1975 applied by the Respondent municipality.
 The reason for this is that the suites have had substantial renovations over the years to bring the interiors of the suites to a more modern standard.
-The suites are broken down to 4-two bedroom, 16-three bedroom and 4-three four bedroom units.
-Average suite size is 1614 square feet

-- (150 sq. m).
+The suites are broken down to 20 - two bedroom, 72 - three bedroom and 8 - four bedroom units.
+Average suite size is 1614 square feet (150 sq. m).

 Utilities are paid by the tenant.
-All units have full basements with individual heat and hot water units. - [5] The subject property is located in Market Area (MA) 6, which encompasses most of the west end of the City of Edmonton. - [6] The Gross Income Multiplier (GIM) used by the Respondent municipality is 9.78.
+All units have full basements with individual heat and hot water units.

+- [5] The subject property is located in Market Area (MA) 6, which encompasses most of the west end of the City of Edmonton. - [6] The Gross Income Multiplier (GIM) used by the Respondent municipality is 9.78.
 Vacancy rate used is 3%.
-The assessment per suite is \$125,437 for a total assessment of \$3,010,500 for this particular parcel.
+The assessment per suite is \$124,735 for a total assessment of \$12,473,500 for this particular parcel.